Fiserv/AccessOne/docs/getting-started/preview-and-publish-content/preview-and-publish.md

-# Preview and Publish using stoplight
+# Preview and Publish using Stoplight

 ## Documentation Quickstart Guide